Armenia–United Kingdom relations: First World War

 British policy around 1910 stood in opposition to Russian control of Armenia, and tried to push the Ottoman Empire into improving its treatment of Armenians.

 When the World War erupted, Britain rejected the idea of forming an Armenian Legion to fight against the Turks.
 Instead it supported an Armenian Legion under French command that did fight in Cyprus.

-As news of the Massacres of Armenians emerged, London worked to demonstrate that its imperial responsibilities included the enforcement of human rights.
+As news of the Armenian Genocide emerged, London worked to demonstrate that its imperial responsibilities included the enforcement of human rights.
 The Turks responded with a heightened anti-British nationalism.

 State visits between Armenia and the United Kingdom

 There are various state visits between Armenia and the United Kingdom the latest being the visit of the British State Minister of Europe David Lidington to Yerevan.
 Additionally President of Armenia Serzh Sargsyan visited the United Kingdom in July 2012.

 Prime Minister Margaret Thatcher visited Armenia in June 1990 when it was part of the Soviet Union.